Northwest Highland Dancers of Spokane, WA

 Instructors

-Brielle has been dancing for 16+ years and took up Scottish Highland Dance at the age of 13.
-Dancing on the Shadle Highland Team eventually becoming co-captain, captain, and has been the instructor for the team since the fall of 2006.
+Brielle has been dancing for 19+ years and took up Scottish Highland Dance at the age of 13.
+Dancing on the Shadle Highland Team eventually becoming co-captain, captain and has been the instructor for the team since the since the fall of 2006.

-Brielle competed in the Seattle area and other areas of Washington, Oregon, Canada, and as well as Scotland in 2004 where she received 1st and 2nd places.
-She also placed in the Northwest Regional Championship as a Premier level Highland dancer.
+Brielle competed in the Seattle area and other ares in Washington, Oregon, Canada and well as Scotland in 2004 where she received 1st and 2nd places.
+She also placed in the Northwest Regional Championship as a Premier level highland dancer.

 brillehigh2.jpg